 Who will own the new trains?

 Merseytravel oversees the operation of the Merseyrail network, and they will own the new trains on behalf of the Liverpool City Region Combined Authority.
 This is different to most fleets of trains in the UK, which are leased from a private sector company.

 Local ownership is cost-effective and so helps make the project affordable, significantly reducing the financing costs.
 It also means the trains can be built bespoke to the network and take account of what local people want.
 In 2013, Merseytravel commissioned Transport Focus to carry out a survey with local passengers, and their ideas helped shape the design specifications for the new trains.

 How will they be funded?

 The trains will be leased at cost to Merseyrail and, in addition, over time, Merseytravel will make lower concession payments to Merseyrail to account for greater revenue from an increase in passenger journeys and cost savings through efficiencies, such as lower maintenance costs and more efficient energy consumption.

 What else does the new trains’ project involve?

 Is Driver Controlled Operation (DCO) safe?

 Yes, it is.
 DCO means that all operational train functions will be managed and monitored by the driver, including the opening and closing of train doors via cameras along the outside of the train.
 If it wasn’t safe, trains that use that method of operation would not be allowed to run.
-The regulator, the Office for Rail and Road (ORR), considers it a safe method of working with the right systems and processes in pace and so does the Rail Safety Standards Board (the RSSB).
+The regulator, the Office for Rail and Road (ORR), considers it a safe method of working with the right systems and processes in place and so does the Rail Safety Standards Board (the RSSB).
 Importantly, DCO is not about removing the guards, (who are currently responsible for opening and closing doors) and keeping everything else the same, but using modern technologies and new processes to transform how the train operates.